Contact Us

 - jsm2279@cumc.columbia.edu jsm2279@cumc.columbia.edu

-Jaylin Monroe currently serves as Development Associate at Columbia Mailman School of Public Health, where she conducts corporate and foundation prospect research and oversees operations such as gift processing.
+Jaylin Monroe, development associate, conducts corporate and foundation prospect research and oversees key departmental operations such as gift processing.

 Breanna Patterson, MPA